canonical/tmate-ssh-server-operator/docs/tutorial/getting-started.md

 ### Clean up the environment

 Congratulations!
-You have successfully finished the tmate-ssh-server tutorial.
+You have successfully finished the tmate SSH server tutorial.
 You can now remove the `.tmate.conf` file and the Juju model environment that you’ve created using the following command.